Found footage film

 Found footage is a cinematic technique and film genre in which all or a substantial part of the work is presented as if it were film or video recordings recorded by characters in the story, and later "found" and presented to the audience.
 The events on screen are typically seen through the camera of one or more of the characters involved, often accompanied by their real-time off-camera commentary.
 For added realism, the cinematography may be done by the actors themselves as they perform, and shaky camera work, improvisation and naturalistic acting are routinely employed.
 The footage may be presented as if it were "raw" and complete or as if it had been edited into a narrative by those who "found" it.

-The most common use of the technique is in horror films such as The Blair Witch Project, The Last Broadcast, Cannibal Holocaust, Paranormal Activity, Diary of the Dead, Rec, Cloverfield, Trollhunter, V/H/S, Incantation, Be My Cat: A Film for Anne, As Above, So Below, Lake Mungo or Late Night with the Devil, in which the footage is purported to be the only surviving record of the events, with the participants now missing or dead.
-It has also been used in science fiction such as Chronicle, Project Almanac or Europa Report, drama such as Zero Day and Exhibit A, comedy such as Project X, crime mockumentary such as Trailer Park Boys, family such as Earth to Echo, experimental arthouse such as The Connection, The Outwaters or Masking Threshold and war films such as 84C MoPic.
+The technique is most commonly associated with horror films, particularly Cannibal Holocaust, The Blair Witch Project, Paranormal Activity, and Rec.
+It has also been used in science fiction, drama, comedy, crime, experimental film, and other genres.

-Some pseudo-documentary films such as Lake Mungo or Noroi: The Curse, most screenlife films such as Unfriended, its sequel Dark Web, Profile or Searching, a few POV films such as Hardcore Henry or Presence, most livestream and "live TV" films such as Ghostwatch, as well as films where the footage is presented as originating from surveillance or dashboard cameras such as Taxi or Spree, are also often considered to fall under the found footage umbrella, despite the fact that technically the footage is not presented as "lost and found", but only as long as the camera is implied to be a part of the film and not a fourth wall the way it is in traditional films.
+Found-footage films generally make the recording device part of the story world rather than using the invisible camera of conventional narrative cinema; the images may come from handheld cameras, fixed surveillance cameras, or other recording devices.